archivebiblestuff/fail/soulwinning/soulwinning-instruction/religions.md

    _Luke 24:39-40
    Behold my hands and my feet, that it is I myself: handle me, and see; for a spirit hath not flesh and bones, as ye see me have.
 And when he had thus spoken, he shewed them his hands and his feet._

+### Catholics

+Go through everything the same, but add 1 step to the end right before the prayer.
+Say something along the lines of:
+_“Now you mentioned you went to \_\_\_\_\_ church, now let me tell you the Catholic Church teaches something completely different than what I showed you today.
+They teach you that you actually do have to go to church, you do have to do works (confess your sins to the priest, take the sacraments).
+They teach you that faith is not enough to save you, but I showed you from the Bible that it is enough.
+So which one do you believe?”_

+Make sure we aren't adding it onto the Catholic religion, it's new doctrine.
+* They may say, well no I still am sticking with the Catholic church.
+* Hopefully, they respond with _“Well I'm going to believe what the Bible says_” then you can pray with them.
+* Make sure they know to pray to God alone and no longer saints or Mary.
+1 Timothy 2:5 - For there is one God, and one mediator between God and men, the man Christ Jesus;
+* Explain how they can pray to God like their Father, no longer the rosary.
+Matthew 6:7 - But when ye pray, use not vain repetitions, as the heathen do: for they think that they shall be heard for their much speaking.